amir111/Instagram-Sign-Up-Page/README.md

 # Instagram-Sign-Up-Page
-Replica of Instagram's sign up page (utilized HTML5, CSS3, git)
+Replica of Instagram's sign up page (utilized HTML5, CSS3, git) [NO bootstrap or js were used]

 **Amir Sadiev**